vatpac-technology/sops/docs/controller-skills/advanced.md

 Vectoring aircraft is best to achieve anywhere between a 2 minute and a 6 minute delay.
 Vectoring aircraft for sequencing involves pointing aircraft away from their route (somewhere between 30° and 60°) for as long as necessary to achieve the delay.
 Whilst vectoring, you can anchor a BRL between the aircraft and the Feeder Fix to monitor how much time needs to be lost, then turn the aircraft back on route once the required delay has been achieved.

 ### Holding
 Holding is the final delaying action, useful for when a delay of 6 minutes or more is required.
 Published Holds exist on common useful holding fixes all around Australia, usually either at the Feeder Fix, or a waypoint before the Feeder Fix.
-Published Holds can be seen on ERC Charts.
+Locations of Published Holds can be found on ERC Charts.

 !!! example
     **YWE:** "BNZ135, Showing an 8 minute delay at ARBEY.
 Fly published hold at APPLE, when ready, descend to reach F250 by APPLE."